seanmilfort/Link-Page-v2-Streaming/README.md

-# This is the new and impreoved version of my Link Pages Website.
+# This is the new and improved version of my Link Pages Website.

 With this version, I am utilizing React instead of using just HTML/CSS.